 The exhibition is financed by EFDA and the European Commission.
 Two years ago, the Expo was entirely revamped and modernized to make it an even more effective tool.
 Since October 2008, the Expo has been the responsibility of the Slovenian Fusion Association.
 The next exhibition will be held in Ljubljana, Slovenia, from the 9-20 March.

 The ITER Monaco Postdoctoral Fellows are:

-ITER Director General Kaname Ikeda commented: "The Partnership Agreement with the Principality of Monaco has allowed us to start developing an important aspect of the ITER Project - the training of the next generation of fusion scientists and engineers.
-We have been fortunate to attract a very talented group of applicants from across the ITER Members' communities"
+ITER Director-General Kaname Ikeda commented: "The Partnership Arrangement with the Principality of Monaco has allowed us to start developing an important aspect of the ITER Project—the training of the next generation of fusion scientists and engineers.
+We have been fortunate to attract a very talented group of applicants from across the ITER Members' communities."

 David Campbell, a senior scientist in the ITER Organization who was involved in the selection process said: "It has been a great pleasure interacting with these young people during the selection procedure and appreciating the inspiration they derive from ITER's goal of demonstrating the scientific and technological feasibility of fusion energy."

 On 12 January, Wilhem Späth, German Consul in Marseille, Jeannette Tümer, German Consul Deputy in Marseille and Hinrich Thölken, Economic Advisor at the German Embassy in Paris, visited ITER and met with Norbert Holtkamp, Deputy Director-General.
 Representatives from German industry and the management team of the firm Kraftanlagen Heidelberg also attended this visit.